 Absolutely, but the bargains aren’t as deep or as easy to find as they once were.
 Whether buying a camera in Hong Kong is cheaper than in your home country will mostly depend on what type of camera you want to buy.

 The best value is in truly top end cameras—think DSLRs and bridge cameras.
-There is a thriving market for these pricey models, lenses and other accessories.
+There is a thriving market for these pricey models, lenses, and other accessories.
 The competition is keen, and with retailers in cut-throat competition, there are significant savings to be made.

 Where to Buy Cheap Cameras

 Bargain hunters will always recommend Hong Kong’s independent camera stores.
-You'll see them plastered with neon Canon and Nikon signs and stacks of cameras in the window.
+You'll see them plastered with neon Canon and Nikon signs and have stacks of cameras in the window.

 Unfortunately, many of these are complete tourist traps—especially those in and around Nathan Road in Tsim Sha Tsui.
-Hong Kong’s independent camera shops are not, as a rule, a good place to seek advice on purchases as the seller will likely recommend the stock they want to shift rather than the camera you really need.
+Hong Kong’s independent camera shops are not, as a rule, a good place to seek advice on purchases as the seller will likely recommend the stock he or she wants to shift rather than the camera you really need.
 And, while scams and cons are not as widespread in Hong Kong as rumors suggest, they do happen (and they happen more frequently with camera purchases).

 Skip the tourist trap shops, however, and you'll find some of the best independent retailers of cameras in the world.
-Many of the shops are family owned and run by families who have been in the business for decades.
+Many of the shops are family-owned and run by families who have been in the business for decades.

-How to Get A Good Deal On Cameras
+How to Get A Good Deal

-Remember, if you’re buying an electronic product in Hong Kong it’s unlikely that the manufacturer's warranty will be valid in your home country.
+Remember, if you’re buying an electronic product in Hong Kong, it’s unlikely that the manufacturer's warranty will be valid in your home country.
 If you have a problem or a fault, you’ll be on your own.
 Keep in mind that the plugs on Hong Kong products are the three-pronged British type.